 The Recycling Coordinator can help assist classrooms or entire schools conduct a Waste Free Lunch.
 Sacred Heart Elementary School was successful in conducting waste free lunch days in 2009 and 2010.
 Your school can be successful too!
 Ask the Recycling Coordinator for assistance.

 The Agency has FREE deskside recycling containers that can be provided for all classrooms and multi-purpose rooms, while supplies last.
-Contact the Recycling Coordinator or call (530) 528-1103.
+Contact the Recycling Program Analyst or call (530) 528-1103.

 Beyond the Classroom: Schoolwide Recycling